 Harnessing the power of influencer marketing

-By analyzing data on consumer behaviour, preferences and engagement, brands can optimize the impact of their digital brand-building activities ensuring that, wherever possible, communications are targeted, personalized, and aligned with the evolving needs and expectations of audiences at each stage of the customer journey.
+By analysing data on consumer behaviour, preferences and engagement, brands can optimise the impact of their digital brand-building activities ensuring that, wherever possible, communications are targeted, personalised, and aligned with the evolving needs and expectations of audiences at each stage of the customer journey.